 - Homeowners with hillsides composed of heavy soil such as clay should check their slope for cracks or fissures.
 These cracks continue to fill with water and get deeper with each rainy season.
 Horizontal cracks that are an inch wide and 10 to 15 feet long should be looked at by an engineer. @(Model.BulletStyle == CivicPlus.Entities.Modules.Layout.Enums.BulletStyle.Decimal ? "ol" : "ul")>

-During heavy storm season, Monterey Park residents can get up to 10 sandbags and one roll of plastic free of charge upon proof of residency at the City Yard, 751 S. Alhambra Avenue; Monterey Park.
+During heavy storm season, Monterey Park residents (must show ID for proof of residency) may get up to 20 sandbags and one roll of plastic at the City Yard, located at 751 S. Alhambra Avenue; 626-307-1281.
 Monday through Friday 6:30 a.m. to 3:30 p.m.